-In addition, under the Connecticut Environmental Policy Act (CEPA), the Council on Environmental Quality reviews Environmental Impact Evaluations that state agencies develop for major projects.
+In addition, under the Connecticut Environmental Policy Act (CEPA), the Council reviews Environmental Impact Evaluations that state agencies develop for major projects.
 The Council also publishes the Environmental Monitor, the official website for state project information under CEPA and for notices of proposed sale or transfer of state-owned lands.

 The primary duties of the Council on Environmental Quality are described more fully in Sections 22a-11 through 22a-13 of the Connecticut General Statutes.

 The Council is a nine-member board that works independently of the Department of Energy and Environmental Protection (except for purely administrative functions).
 The Chairman and four other members are appointed by the Governor, two members by the President Pro Tempore of the Senate and two by the Speaker of the House.
 Members donate their time and expertise.
 They work closely with staff to shape the Council's priorities and recommendations.

 Interested in serving on the Council on Environmental Quality?

 The Council members serve a maximum eight-year term.
 Costs associated with travel to its monthly meetings are reimbursable.
 Though attendance remotely is allowed, you will want to meet the members in person.
 They are drawn to the Council due to their expertise in environmental science, law and governmental administration.
 The Council's duties are described above.

 |Keith Ainsworth||Speaker of the House||Mar.
 '19|| Mar.
 '27

 |Kip Kolesinskas||Governor||Dec.
 '15||Dec.
 '23|